duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 import yaml

 from duckietown import DTROS
-from std_msgs.msg import Float64
-from sensor_msgs.msg import CompressedImage, CameraInfo from duckietown_msgs.msg import Twist2DStamped, WheelsCmdStamped
+from sensor_msgs.msg import CompressedImage from duckietown_msgs.msg import WheelsCmdStamped

 class BraitenbergNode(DTROS):
-    """Handles the imagery.
+    """Braitenberg Behaviour

     This node implements Braitenberg vehicle behavior on a Duckiebot.

     Args:
         node_name (:obj:`str`): a unique, descriptive name for the node that ROS will use

     Configuration:
-        ~gain (:obj:`float`): scaling factor applied to the desired velocity, taken from the robot-specific kinematics calibration
+        ~gain (:obj:`float`): scaling factor applied to the desired velocity, taken from the robot-specific kinematics
+            calibration
-        ~trim (:obj:`float`): trimming factor that is typically used to offset differences in the behaviour of the left and right motors, it is recommended to use a value that results in the robot moving in a straight line when forward command is given, taken from the robot-specific kinematics calibration
-        ~baseline (:obj:`float`): the distance between the two wheels of the robot, taken from the robot-specific kinematics calibration
+        ~trim (:obj:`float`): trimming factor that is typically used to offset differences in the behaviour of the left and right motors, it is recommended to use a value that results in the robot moving in a straight line when forward command is given, taken from the robot-specific kinematics calibration ~baseline (:obj:`float`): the distance between the two wheels of the robot, taken from the robot-specific kinematics calibration
-        ~radius (:obj:`float`): radius of the wheel, taken from the robot-specific kinematics calibration ~k (:obj:`float`): motor constant, assumed equal for both motors, taken from the robot-specific kinematics calibration
+        ~radius (:obj:`float`): radius of the wheel, taken from the robot-specific kinematics calibration
-        ~limit (:obj:`float`): limits the final commands sent to the motors, taken from the robot-specific kinematics calibration
+        ~k (:obj:`float`): motor constant, assumed equal for both motors, taken from the robot-specific kinematics calibration ~limit (:obj:`float`): limits the final commands sent to the motors, taken from the robot-specific kinematics calibration

     Subscriber:
-        ~image/compressed (:obj:`CompressedImage`): The acquired camera images
+        ~image/compressed (:obj:`CompressedImage`): The acquired camera
+            images

     Publisher:
-        ~wheels_cmd (:obj:`duckietown_msgs.msg.WheelsCmdStamped`): The wheel commands that the motors will execute
+        ~wheels_cmd (:obj:`duckietown_msgs.msg.WheelsCmdStamped`): The
+            wheel commands that the motors will execute

     """